JuliaDynamics/ConcurrentSim.jl/docs/src/guides/events.md

 The simple mechanics outlined above provide a great flexibility in the way events can be used.

 One example for this is that events can be shared.
 They can be created by a process or outside of the context of a process.
-They can be passed to other processes and chained:
+They can be passed to other processes and chained.

+Below we give such an example, however this is a **very low-level example** and you would probably prefer to use the safer and more user-friendly [`Resource`](@ref) or [`Store`](@ref).

 ```jldoctest
 using ResumableFunctions